smartuni/HopAndFound/README.md

 Hop And Found consists of three types of components:

-* monitor            Component with a display which the user carries.
+* monitor:				Component with a display which the user carries.
 It signals the user if the device is lost.
-* monitored item     Component which is placed with the item that is monitored.
+* monitored item:		Component which is placed with the item that is monitored.
-* node               Stationary component which is placed at known positions in an area for forwardong messages.
+* node:					Stationary component which is placed at known positions in an area for forwardong messages.

 ## Hardware ##